mesosphere/dcos-kafka-service/README.md

 By default, this will create a new Kafka cluster named `kafka0`.
 Two clusters cannot share the same name, so installing additional clusters beyond the default cluster would require [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.

-Additional customization would be needed before this cluster will be suitable for production use, but it should be plenty for testing/development as-is.
-Running clusters be [re-configured in-place using Marathon](#changing-configuration-in-flight).
+Additional customization would be needed before this cluster would be suitable for production use, but it should be plenty for testing/development as-is.
+Running clusters may be [re-configured in-place using Marathon](#changing-configuration-in-flight).

 ### Custom install configuration

 The defaults may be customized by creating a JSON file, then passing it to `dcos package install` using the `--options parameter`.
 For example:

-Sample JSON options file (sample-kafka.json):
+Sample JSON options file named `sample-kafka.json`:
 ``` json
 {
   "kafka": {